top of page

 AUBURN-LEWISTON

 Lewiston and Auburn are considered one metropolitan entity in Maine, sister cities known to locals as LA.
-Home Bates College Lewiston offers diversity and cultural amenities of Bates Theater and Art Museum.
-Seated on the Androscoggin River, Lewiston-Auburn is a pretty site for a picnic, boat launches, trophy fishing, kayaking and canoeing.
+Lewiston is home to Bates College and their Theater and Art Museum.
 Summer brings outdoor concerts and festivals, parades and farmers markets.

 FESTIVALS AND EVENTS

-The Bates Dance Festival is held annually at Bates College in July.
-Lewiston annual The Great Falls Balloon Festival Festival attracting visitors from across the US and Canada, held in August.
-The Dempsey Challenge is a run, walk, cycle fundraiser held annually in September or October to benefit cancer research.
-Beer Brew Festival every summer becomes popular among locals and visitors.
+The Bates Dance Festival at Bates College held in July.
+The Great Falls Balloon Festival held in August.
+The Dempsey Challenge is a run, walk, cycle fundraiser held in September or October to benefit cancer research.
+The Beer Brew Festival held in July.
+All these festivals are attracting visitors from Maine and across the US and Canada.

 LOCAL FAIRS

-Encompassing 275 acres the Windsor Fair is one of the largest agricultural fairs in the US with attendance of over 150,000 and daily entertainment featuring some of the best local and nationally recognized talents.
-A huge exhibit of farm animals and harness racing occurs.
-Held annually at the end of September.
-The Fryeburg Fair also occurs annually early in October, and is considered to be one of the best agricultural fairs in the U.S. offering livestock, agriculture and farming exhibitions with over 3,000 head of large animals.
+275 acres the Windsor Fair (annual, late September) is one of the largest agricultural fairs in the US with attendance of over 150,000 featuring some of the best local and nationally recognized talents, exhibiting farm animals, and harness racing.
+The Fryeburg Fair, annually early in October, offering livestock, agriculture and farming exhibitions showing over 3,000 head of large animals.

 MAINE HEIRLOOM APPLES